 Appeal - a procedure which enables a person (usually a party to legal proceedings) to challenge the decision made by a court.
-Chapter 22 of the Family Law Rules 2004 sets out the procedure for an appeal from a decision of a Federal Circuit Court or Family Court judge.
+Chapter 22 of the Family Law Rules 2004 sets out the procedure for an appeal from a decision of a Family Court judge or a Federal Circuit Court judge.